kassandraoftroy/btcsignature/README.md

 Multisig and other functionalities are soon to come in future versions.

 Security is obviously the main concern in signing transactions.
-This does not claim to be the highest security option (see hardware wallets and other
+This does not claim to be the highest security option (see hardware wallets).
+This is an easy to use medium security option.
+The private key only touches the command line in an offline setting and quickly disappears - the key cannot (as far as we know) be retreived from the terminal history or by any other means.

+comments and concerns welcome: sendbtcsimply@protonmail.com